Frequently Asked Questions: (in progress)

 Another human food that can be added for digestive issues is plain cooked pumpkin, but only 1-2 teaspoons per feeding for puppies.

 We do strongly recommend Nuvet Plus for all our puppies, and in fact, require it to keep our health guarantee in place.
-They leave us on this vitamin, and we believe it boost their immunity, and helps with optimal growth and joint health.
+They leave us on this vitamin, and we believe it boosts their immunity, and helps with optimal growth and joint health.

 NUVET PLUS has Natural Human Grade Ingredients, is Manufactured in the U.S. in an FDA (Human Grade) Pharmaceutical Lab, and is Safe to use at all life stages; Puppies to Seniors, And of course Pregnant and Nursing Females.
 It has a 60-Day Money Back Satisfaction Guarantee